Jon Barr Shared His Experience with Testicular Cancer on YouTube – It’s Been Viewed Over 36k Times!

 I had just finished filming a vlog about my experience volunteering at a school for the blind in the Condesa neighborhood of the city.
 I was voicing my outro clip on camera, and right as I completed what I wanted to say, I felt a sharp pain shoot up from the right side of my groin to my lower abdomen.

-I even captured that moment on camera, which you can watch on the video below that I made about my testicular cancer ordeal, around the 1:04 mark.
+That moment was even captured on camera, which you can watch on the video below that I made about my testicular cancer ordeal, around the 1:04 mark.

 It hurt so much, I had to sit down on a nearby chair.
 My first instinct was, this was from squatting to much at the gym that afternoon.
 I told my girlfriend and I noticed how concerned she was from the get-go – maybe it was the female instinct.
 I convinced her that I was fine, and that I would get home, lay down and it would go away.